grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-single-zone-with-helm.md

 Set the chosen configuration in your custom values (e.g. `custom.yaml`).

 > **Note**: The number of ingester pods that will be started is derived from `ingester.replicas`.
 Each zone will start `ingester.replicas / number of zones` pods, rounded up to the nearest integer value.
 For example if you have 3 zones, then `ingester.replicas=3` will yield 1 ingester per zone, but `ingester.replicas=4` will yield 2 per zone, 6 in total.
-If `ingester.hpa.enabled=true`, the same rules apply using `ingester.hpa.minReplicas` instead of `ingester.replicas`.
+If `ingester.autoscaling.enabled=true`, the same rules apply using `ingester.autoscaling.minReplicas` instead of `ingester.replicas`.

 ### Decide which migration path to take for ingesters